KatrinaTom/T2A2/docs/images/Documentation/Developer.md

 ** With the above commands, an ADMIN user user is created.

+# CRUD<a name="crud"></a>

+(Create, Read, Update, Delete)

+Thinking about the user and how they will interact with the database the tables **PRODUCTS**, **USERS**  and **JOB** need to have CRUD available.

+This is to allow the admin user to maintain the database and manipulate the data for jobs.

+# Authorisation and Authentication<a name="auth"></a>

+Security is paramount in ensuring that the customers data is secure.
+Now that the database has endpoints that can be interacted with, it is critical to ensure that sql injection does not occur.
+This is already covered through the use of SQLAlchemy as the ORM, however now we need to consider other users who may have access to the database.

+This is achieved through the use of **JSON Web Tokens** (JWT).

+1. Additional fields added to USERS Table. is_admin and password so that a ADMIN user needs to be registered as an ADMIN user first.
+2. Create a new ADMIN user API endpoint.
+So that authorisation can be added to the CRUD operations
+3. Bearer Token is required to access the database.
+Expires in 1 day.
+4. Function to Authorise Delete function.
+Currently out of scope as there is only access to admin users.
+However good practice to learn additional authorisation.

+# Validation and Error Handling

+Now that Endpoints exist, error handling needs to occur to ensure that if the wrong endpoint is hit, this is handled gracefully and displayed with JSON.
+This is to ensure consistency across the web application.

+# Testing

 Thank you for making it to the bottom of the page.